- Calendar of Events

 Charter for Racial Justice

 The Charter for Racial Justice was created and adopted by the Women's Division (now United Methodist Women) of the United Methodist General Board of Global Ministries in 1978.
-In 1980 the General Conference adopted the Charter.
-To live the Charter is to recognize that Racial Justice is:
+The Charter was adopted by the whole denomination at the 1980 General Conference.

 To raise awareness of the Charter for Racial Justice, Oregon-Idaho United Methodist Women give a Charter for Racial Justice award each year to honor a person, congregation, or group that exhibits the principles of the Charter.